 Commercial/Office: This designation provides areas for commercial and office uses with off-street parking and/or clusters of street-front stores.
 This designation permits primarily local-serving retail establishments, specialty shops, banks, professional offices, motels, professional, administrative, medical, dental, and business offices, bed and breakfast users, and business and personal services, along with ancillary commercial and service uses.
 This designation is typically assigned to parcels, located on a major arterial street, that can provide sufficient land for commercial establishments that do not benefit from high-volume pedestrian concentrations found Downtown.
-The following types of retail uses are discouraged in this land use designation: factory outlets; large regional-serving shopping centers; and other similar retail uses generating high traffic volumes.
-Maximum FAR shall not exceed 1.25.
-Residential uses are permitted as a secondary use to the primary commercial uses permitted in this land use designation if generally located above the ground floor at the High Density Residential density of 12.1 to 25 units per acre.
+The following types of retail uses are discouraged in this land use designation: factory outlets; large regional-serving shopping centers; and other similar retail uses are permitted as a secondary use to the primary commercial uses permitted in this land use designation if generally located above the ground floor at the High Density Residential density of 12.1 to 25 units per acre.
 The residential space will not be counted in calculating the FAR for a development.

 Downtown Core: This designation applies to Sebastopol's Downtown and permits office, commercial, and retail uses, as well as mixed-use residential developments.
 Residential uses are permitted at a density of 15.1 to 44 units per acre if combined with commercial land uses, such as office and retail.
-Maximum FAR shall not exceed 2.0 (not including the residential use).
+Maximum FAR shall not exceed 2.5 (not including the residential use).
 This designation is intended to implement the Downtown Plan and enhance the vitality and character of Sebastopol's historic commercial area.
 Housing is encouraged on upper stories.